Abbie Mitchell: Biography

 Mitchell married Cook a year later, and appeared in the lead role in his Jes Lak White Folks (1899).
 She also appeared in his production The Southerners (1904).
 Cook and Mitchell had a daughter, Marion Abigail Cook, in 1900, and a son, Will Mercer Cook, in 1903.

 In London, Mitchell appeared in the 1903 musical In Dahomey, produced by the team of George Walker and Bert Williams, with music composed by her husband Cook, book by J.A.
 Shipp, and lyrics by poet Paul Laurence Dunbar.
 The cakewalk, considered old-fashioned by the cast, was almost cut from the show, but proved popular with audiences.
 It became a fad in the United Kingdom.
-Mitchell received international acclaim for her performance, and was invited to appear with the company in a Royal Command Performance for King Edward VII and Queen Alexandra at Buckingham Palace.
+Mitchell received international acclaim for her performance, and at age 17 she was invited to appear with the company in a Royal Command Performance for King Edward VII and Queen Alexandra at Buckingham Palace.

 Mitchell later performed with the "Black Patti's Troubadours", and in the operetta The Red Moon (1908) by Bob Cole and J. Rosamond Johnson.
 In 1913, she appeared in the film Lime Kiln Field Day with Bert Williams, which was produced by Klaw and Erlanger, but they never finished or released it.
 In 1919, Mitchell went to Europe with Cook's Southern Syncopated Orchestra.
 In New York, she appeared on the concert stage and in opera.